Pampa Brazilian Steakhouse at 9929 109 Street.

-I suppose it’s that fabulous experience at Fogo that heavily plays a factor in the disappointment we felt with Pampa – when we did finally try it last month.
+I suppose it’s that fabulous experience at Fogo that heavily played a factor in how we felt with Pampa – when we did finally try it last month.
 We just kept comparing everything to Fogo and Fogo came out on top for mostly every point.

 Salad Bar at Pampa Brazilian Steakhouse.